markpbaggett/tamu_dc_notes/docs/source/contents/03_strategic_vision_and_mission.rst

 Optimize Services, Improve Governance, and Strengthen Capacity
 ==============================================================

-*Enhance documentation, microservices, and workflows to increase use and output*
+*Enhance documentation, microservices, and workflows to increase use and output and meet the needs of our users*

-* Enhance digital services and infrastructure to meet the needs of researchers and students at Texas A&M and beyond (drop)
-* Continue to adopt open standards to ensure interoperability
+* Continue to adopt open standards to promote interoperability
-    * Build applications and microservices on international open standards (IIIF, OCFL, W3C, etc.)
+    * Build applications and microservices using international, open standards (IIIF, OCFL, W3C, etc.)
+    * Participate in international standards governance to ensure the needs of the university community are met
 * Streamline workflows for import and ingest of new collections
+    * Develop decision tree that informs when a particular digital assets management is used
+    * Develop application or procedures to automate ingests and free up developer time
     * Improve manifest creation for works from digital assets management systems
+* Develop new and improve existing governance framework
+    * Create and adopt a new strategic vision for digital collections with a clear mission state, principles, and goals
+    * Using the Libraries and Cushing's collection development policy, create a collection development policy for digital collections
+    * Create content models that inform how works should be presented in applications
 * Acknowledge efforts and give CRediT

 ==============